jg925/ece3400_2019-team10/labs/lab2.md

 could trigger false positives.
 Thus, we converted our inverting amplifier into a second order band pass filter.
 We carefully selected the capacitor values (and modified the resistor values) so that the break frequencies were around 550 Hz and 1050 Hz.
 While the lower break frequency is a little low, we didn't have the components to make a working filter that had a pass band that was so narrow.
+However, 550 Hz is high enough to drown out plenty of background noise.
 Our final circuit design is shown below.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab2/images/MicrophoneAmplifier.png">